-'''

 \newcount\MyConstantA \MyConstantA 123

 \newdimen\MyConstantB \MyConstantB 123pt

 \chardef \MyConstantC \MyConstantC 123

-'''

-But in LuaMetaTFX we also can do this:
+But in LuaMetaT_EX we also can do this:

-'''

-\integerdef \MyConstantI 456

-\dimensiondef \MyConstantD 456pt

-\quad \MyConstantG 987pt minus 654pt plus 321pt

-'''

-\mugluespecdef \MyConstantG 3mu plus 2mu minus 1mu
+\integerdef \MyConstantI 456 \dimensiondef \MyConstantD 456pt \gluespecdef \MyConstantG 987pt minus 654pt plus 321pt \mugluespecdef \MyConstantG 3mu plus 2mu minus 1mu

 These two are stored as efficient as a register but don't occupy a register slot.
 They can be set as above, need \the for serializations and are seen as valid number or dimension when needed.
+They do behave like registers so one can use for instance \advance and assign values but keep in mind that an alias (made by for instance \let clones the value and that clone will not follow a change in the original.
+For that, registers can be used because there we use an indirect reference.